Ga naar hoofdinhoud

 ODIN exhibits the same compounding dynamic:

 Month 1: Each hub operates primarily on its own domain knowledge.
 Cross-hub interactions are basic: Legal checks Sales proposals, Router classifies intent.
+The system is useful but operates largely as a collection of independent tools.

 Month 3: BrainDB contains enough organizational knowledge that hubs begin producing notably better outputs.
 The Coding Hub generates code that reflects accumulated architectural decisions.
 The Academy Hub produces training materials that reference real organizational context.
+Cross-hub interactions start surfacing insights that individual hubs could not produce alone.

 Month 6: Cross-hub intelligence becomes substantial.
 The Compass Hub can detect multi-month patterns in decision-making.
 The Sales Engine can reference historical proposal outcomes to improve new proposals.
 The Legal Hub has built a comprehensive constraint library from accumulated contract analysis.
+New employees interacting with the system get answers that draw from six months of organizational learning.

 Month 12+: The system has organizational intelligence that would take a new employee years to accumulate.
 It knows the architecture, the constraints, the decision history, the risk patterns, and the governance requirements.
 Not because it was programmed with this knowledge, but because it accumulated through governed, auditable, structured memory writes across every hub interaction.